theOTCWarrior/XposedFakeLocation/README.md

 4. **Start Spoofing**

    - Toggle the **Start** button to begin location spoofing.
-   - The app will now override your device's location data.
+   - The app will now override your device's location data based on the target(s) specified in the Xpsoed manager app.

 5. **Stop Spoofing**